readthedocs/sphinx-autoapi/docs/reference/config.rst

    Default: ``['*migrations*']``

-   A list of patterns to ignore when finding files.
+   A list of patterns to ignore when finding directories and files to document.

 .. confval:: autoapi_root